nixworks/public/index.md

 ##### Politics of Yemen
 ### [2011 Nobel Peace Prize co-winner Tawakkol Karman is ordered suspended from the Islah party's ranks after she likened the Saudi-led intervention in Yemen to "reckless adventurism" and "ugly occupation". ](/news/2018/02/4/2011-nobel-peace-prize-co-winner-tawakkol-karman-is-ordered-suspended-from-the-islah-party-s-ranks-after-she-likened-the-saudi-led-intervent.md)
-_Context: Saudi-led intervention in Yemen, Politics of Yemen, Nobel Peace Prize, Tawakkol Karman, Islah_
+_Context: Politics of Yemen, Saudi-led intervention in Yemen, Nobel Peace Prize, Islah, Tawakkol Karman_

 ##### Macedonia naming dispute
 ### [Tens of thousands of people demonstrate in Athens against the willingness manifested by the Cabinet of Greece to make concessions in the long-standing dispute with the Republic of Macedonia. ](/news/2018/02/4/tens-of-thousands-of-people-demonstrate-in-athens-against-the-willingness-manifested-by-the-cabinet-of-greece-to-make-concessions-in-the-lon.md)
-_Context: Republic of Macedonia, Athens, Macedonia naming dispute, Cabinet of Greece_
+_Context: Athens, Republic of Macedonia, Macedonia naming dispute, Cabinet of Greece_

 ##### Weinstein effect
 ### [Robert Doyle resigns as Lord Mayor of Melbourne after allegations of sexual misconduct were made against him.
 Melbourne City Council is investigating the allegations. ](/news/2018/02/4/robert-doyle-resigns-as-lord-mayor-of-melbourne-after-allegations-of-sexual-misconduct-were-made-against-him-melbourne-city-council-is-inve.md)